Corporate privacy notice

 - information that, if provided, may stop the prevention or detection of a crime

-If you have any queries about access to your information, please contact our Data Protection Officer.
+If you have any queries about access to your information, please contact the Data Protection Officer.

 We will answer your request within one calendar month of acknowledgement (we may need further information from you to clarify your request, expectations and identity to ensure we provide what you need and only to you or a third party you have authorised).